 The SSA may also request that you attend an appointment with an independent doctor for a consultative medical exam to determine the extent of your disability and its impact on your ability to work.
 This will be taken into account along with evidence provided through your long-term primary doctor’s statements and medical records.

-If you have a physical disability that is severe enough to prevent you from working, you may be considering whether you qualify for Social Security Disability benefits.
+If you have a physical disability that is severe enough to prevent you from working, you may be wondering whether you qualify for Social Security Disability benefits.

-The attorneys at Berger and Green are ready to help you.
+The attorneys at Berger and Green are ready to help you and your family.
 Call (412) 661-1400 for a free case evaluation and tell us about your circumstances.
-We will see how we can support your claim by proving the validity of your disability or with the appeals process if your application has been turned down.
+We will see how we can support your claim or help with the appeals process if you received a denial of benefits.